 The families were approached, and, where individuals agreed to participate each undertook genetic tests, which went beyond what those with aHUS even today would routinely experience in their diagnosis

-The results of those tests were reported for those surviving family members who had on set- there were nine ;and those predisposed but who had not on set – there were eighteen.
+The results of those tests were reported for those surviving family members.
+There were nine who had onset and eighteen who had not on set but were predisposed.

 In most respects all the family members were very much the same, but, in two common genetic areas, there were noticeable differences.

-The researchers concluded that those who onset had mutated bits of Complement Facor H which put them at more risk of , or less protected from , having aHUS.
+The researchers concluded that those who onset had mutated bits of Complement which put them at more risk of , or less protected from , having aHUS.

 The offspring may:

-The study of the Devon Family can only be of clinical significance to an aHUS family with that specific genetic variant ( called C3643C>G; p.Arg 1215 Gly in doctors’ speak) : but the principles behind the study are just as applicable .
+The study of the Devon Family can only be of clinical significance to an aHUS family with that specific genetic variant ( called C3643C>G; p.Arg 1215 Gly in doctors’ speak) .
+The principles behind the study are just as applicable elswhere

-Will it be possible for aHUS families to have such detailed genetic profiling and personal counselling based on it is another question for research?
+Will it be possible for aHUS families to have such detailed genetic profiling along with personal counselling based on it, is another question for research?